calcom/synclinear.com/README.md

 # Linear to GitHub Sync

-This is a system to synchronize Linear issues to GitHub issues when a specific tag tag is added to the Linear issue.
+This is a system to synchronize Linear issues to GitHub issues when a specific tag is added to the Linear issue.
 This allows contributors to work with open source projects without having to give them access to your internal Linear team.

 ## Usage